sungchun12/fst/README.md

 It works with any SQL file within the current working directory of the dbt project.
 It also works with any SQL file within the `models` directory of the project.

+It works with any SQL file within the `models/` directory of the dbt project.
+You must run this tool from the root directory of the dbt project.

 You'll notice for the sake of MVP, I am running nested git clones to get this working.
 I'll release to pypi soon.

 ```bash